 Reminders for Award Recipients

 Award letters for the 2017-2018 academic year were mailed on April 24, 2017.
-Each ʻImi Naʻauao scholarship recipient is required to report community service hours and submit term transcripts to comply with awarding terms and conditions.
+Each ʻImi Naʻauao scholarship recipient is required to report community service hours and submit college transcripts to comply with awarding terms and conditions.
 Review the detailed information below on guidelines and important deadline dates.

 Community Service Requirement